mitin001/blog/2025/09/22/ted_donald_hoffman_do_we_see_reality_as_it_is.md

 ## If perception is not reality, then logic or mathematics is not the truth?

 Not likely.
-The fact that there are selection pressures to make perception differ from reality in ways to make it more useful for the perceiver's survival does not mean that the same selection pressuress apply to math or logic.
+The fact that there are selection pressures to make perception differ from reality in ways to make it more useful for the perceiver's survival does not mean that the same selection pressures apply to math or logic.
 They have different selection pressures.

 > There are some selection pressures for our logic and our mathematics to be at least in the direction of truth.